 - Share your post on Facebook, Instagram and Twitter, if you use them.
 Here’s where your custom, blog-branded images really shine.
 Tweets with images tend to perform better, too.

 - Schedule your posts to repeat.
-Use a scheduling program like Hootsuite or Edgar to schedule your post to be shared again in 3 or 6 months, allowing you to constantly circulate your older content.
+Use a scheduling program to schedule your post to be shared again in 3 or 6 months, allowing you to constantly circulate your older content.
 For Twitter, the feed moves so quickly that you should schedule a post to tweet several times over a couple of days.

-- Share your post among any networks you belong to, including masterminds, niche forums, facebook groups, etc. (Only do this if it is appropriate and expected to do so: Don’t be spammy!)
+- Share your post among any networks you belong to, including masterminds, niche forums, Facebook groups, etc. (Only do this if it is appropriate and expected to do so: Don’t be spammy!)
 Set up social media sharing trades with fellow bloggers.
-Ask friends or colleagues to share your post in the right section of StumbleUpon or Reddit.
-Do a Facebook Live video about the post.
+Ask friends or colleagues to share your post in the right section of Reddit.
+Do a Facebook Live or TikTok video about the post.
 Share.
 Share.
 Share.

 - Respond to comments.
 If your post receives any comments, make an effort to respond to them, especially if people have questions or are extra thoughtful.
 Responding to comments helps build more engagement and connections with readers who will come back because they feel valued.